EliahKagan/palgoviz/basics/sll.md

 - Surprisingly, the weak references held by the *other* keys it is compared to may or may not have live referents.
-The usual reason they must—that a node keeps its `value` and `next_node` alive, so if they are dead, then the node is dead and its entry in the table has been automatically removed from the table—does not apply here.
+The usual reason they must—that a node keeps its `value` and `next_node` alive, so if they are dead, then the node is dead and its entry in the table has been automatically removed—does not apply here.
 The `WeakValueTable` guarantees no entry that would look up a dead object is ever observed, from the outside, to be in the table.
 But multiple nodes can effectively die at the same time.
 They have to be removed in some order.

   (There another situation when a `WeakValueTable`'s underlying `dict` may temporarily hold multiple stale entries.
 To remove an entry from a `dict`